-Maiya Chard-Yaron, Executive Director (ext.
-1014)
+Maiya Chard-Yaron, Executive Director

 Maiya joined the Texas Hillel team as Executive Director in 2017.
 Prior to her arrival to the Forty Acres, Maiya spent five years with Maryland Hillel as Assistant Director and Director of Educational Engagement, and previously worked as Program Director at Hillel at Davis and Sacramento.
-As Executive Director, Maiya works closely with students. staff, and the broader community to advance Hillel's work on campus and to inspire every Jewish student to create an enduring commitment to Jewish life, learning, and Israel.
+As Executive Director, Maiya works closely with students, staff and the broader community to advance Hillel's work on campus and to inspire every Jewish student to create an enduring commitment to Jewish life, learning and Israel.

-Maiya holds a master’s degree in Experiential Jewish Education from the Jewish Theological Seminary of America, and a bachelor’s degree in Sociology from Columbia University (Columbia College), where she was captain of the women’s softball team.
+Maiya holds a Master’s Degree in Experiential Jewish Education from the Jewish Theological Seminary of America, and a Bachelor’s Degree in Sociology from Columbia University (Columbia College), where she was captain of the women’s softball team.
 Maiya competed for the Israeli national softball team from 2003-2013, traveling to six different countries representing Israel on the diamond.
-Maiya has been an educator at both Camp Alonim and Camp Ramah, and has been a part of leading over 15 student educational trips in Israel, Poland, and throughout the US.
+Maiya has been an educator at both Camp Alonim and Camp Ramah, and has been a part of leading over 15 student educational trips in Israel, Poland and throughout the US.
 Originally from San Diego, CA, Maiya has traded the Pacific Ocean for Lady Bird Lake, and is thrilled to now call Austin her home.

-Spencer Hirsch, Assistant Director
+Spencer Hirsch, Associate Director

-Arielle Levy, Operations Manager (ext.
-1003)
+Arielle Levy, Operations Manager

-Rebecca Mather, Social Justice Coordinator
+Rebecca Mather, Director of Social Justice Programs

-Alicia Garnes, Development Associate (ext.
-1008)
+Alicia Garnes, Development Associate